About Your Library

 View Old Photographs

-Images from the Library's photographic collection are now available online at the Hudson River Valley Heritage website.
+Images from the Library's photographic collection are available online at the Hudson River Valley Heritage website.
 See 1900 farm families in Thiells as well as Civil War Veterans in fancy dress.
-Additional house photos from the Village of Haverstraw circa 1974 are still being added.
+Additional house photos from the Village of Haverstraw circa 1974 have since been added.

 The old photographs were digitized, as part of Library Association of Rockland County's (LARC) Rockland Images, a project funded by the Rockland County Legislature.